cregx/mdt-cleanup-harddrive-winpe/README.md

 Cleanup is a Win32 application created in (Microsoft) C and Visual Studio 2010.
 Of course, you can also compile the project using a newer version of Visual Studio, such as 2019, or you can use an already compiled release version.

-Cleanup can also be used in **offline** installations as well as in **PXE-based** installations.
+Cleanup can be used for **offline** installations, such as deployment without using services like WDS (Windows Deployment Services), as well as for **PXE-based** installations (WDS-based).
 This versatility allows it to integrate seamlessly into different deployment scenarios and ensures that disk cleanup tasks can be performed efficiently regardless of the deployment method used.

 ## The origin of my problem
 I noticed in an MDT project to deploy an offline based Windows 10 installation that it sometimes interrupted with an error.